Last updated 29th August, 2025

 Crumbling and unkempt mortar can be very unsightly and can make your home look a little neglected.
 If your home has a specific style depending on its age, you'll want to preserve every aspect of this, and it's tough to replace a niche chimney once it has gone past the point of saving.

-An easy way to find out whether your chimney needs repointing will be during your annual roofing inspection.
+An easy way to find out whether your chimney needs repointing is during your annual roofing inspection.
 During this inspection, the inspector should take a careful look at the repointing, checking for damage and for any abnormalities in the mortar.

 You can also keep an eye on the ground around your home throughout the year.
 If you are noticing little bits of cement and mortar on the ground, it could be coming from the chimney, and this will need investigating as a matter of urgency.

-The average cost for this is usually around the £900-£1,200 range, which is all dependant on a variety of factors including the size of the chimney.
-Roofers usually work in pairs and charge around £250-£300 per day, but the job shouldn't take much longer than a day.
+The average cost for this is usually around the £900 to £2,000 range.
+This depends on the size of the chimney, the complexity of the job and whether repairs need to be carried out afterwards.
+Usually working in pairs, roofers charge around £250 to £300 per day, but the job shouldn't take much longer than a day.

-To find out more about a chimney removal, and to get more specific pricing information, check out our article on chimney stack removal.
+To find out more about a chimney removal, and to get more specific pricing information, check out our article on chimney stack removal cost.

 Trying to provide an accurate quote for the general repointing of a chimney is nigh on impossible due to the affecting factors that exist.
 Here are the key factors to consider:

 As is common with the majority of trades, costs in big cities are often higher than those outside of them.
-There is also a big North/South disparity when it comes to cost too, with the south tending to favour higher rates for work due to the cost of living.
-So, bare this in mind when you're looking for price comparisons online for chimney repointing.
+There is also a big North/South disparity when it comes to cost too, with the South tending to favour higher rates for work due to the cost of living.
+So, bear this in mind when you're looking for price comparisons online for chimney repointing.

 Chimneys are located in different places on different houses, which has an impact on how easy they are to work on.
 The ease of access to your chimney relates to how many people need to work on it and whether they'll need scaffolding too.
 This all adds to the overall cost of your chimney repointing.